DylanTinianov/Operations_Interpreter/README.md

 This Software is a continuously running interpreter capable of computing and printing multiple integer operations

 ### Operations
-This Interpreter can compute the following:
+This Interpreter can compute the following: (listed in order of precedence)
 ```
-+ - * / %
+/ * % + -
 ```
 Standard order of operations will be followed